TitilayoMG/SmartHome-Solutions-Supply-chain-Analysis/README.md

 * The even distribution across different age groups and the presence of various gender groups indicate a wide-ranging customer base
 * The majority of customers being adults with higher income levels suggests prioritizing SKUs for this customer segment
 * Different preferences in various cities highlight the need for region-specific strategies
+* Each customer segment (Type 1 to Type 6) shows distinct preferences for certain SKUs, emphasizing the importance of tailored product offerings
+* The identification of top SKUs purchased by customers indicates a focused demand for specific products
+* Sales vary across different months, locations and customer types, highlighting the need to consider seasonal trends and regional differences in sales strategies.

 ## Recommendations
+* Develop products catering to the diverse needs of different age and income groups
+* Focus production on top SKUs for each customer segment, ensuring they are well-stocked and readily available
+* Adjust inventory levels based on sales trends of high-value SKUs for each customer type
+* Tailor inventory to regional preferences, ensuring that popular products are available in the right locations
+* Develop targeted marketing campaigns for each customer segment (Type 1 to Type 6) focusing on their preferred SKUs
+* Align marketing campaigns with peak sales periods to capitalize on increased demand
 * Adjust production schedules based on sales trends of top SKUs which reflect the specific demands of each customer segment
 * For lower-value SKUs, adopt a lean production approach to minimize excess inventory
 * Tailor product offerings and stock levels based on preferences in cities A, B and C